Aleph: “And if he doesn’t ?”

 Global Frequency (written by Warren Ellis) only ran 12 issues from 2002-2004.
-But it remains one of my all-time favourites.
+But it remained one of my all-time favourites until we learned things about Ellis.

 - Real Name: Unrevealed.